Key takeaways

 3. Discuss other continuous monitoring systems with your healthcare provider

 While CGMs are convenient for blood sugar monitoring, they can be expensive without insurance coverage.
-Talk to your healthcare professional about competitors’ CGM systems which may be less costly than the FreeStyle Libre 3 Plus sensor.
+Talk to your healthcare professional about competitors’ CGM systems that may cost less than the FreeStyle Libre 3.
 Also, traditional fingerstick blood glucose monitoring systems cost diabetes patients significantly less than CGMs.
 Your healthcare professional can help you determine which blood glucose monitoring product is best for you.

 - Glucose monitors, Medicare Coverage Database (2024)